CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid CLI reference skill with highly actionable, copy-paste ready commands covering all major Google Workspace services.
-Its main weaknesses are some unnecessary content (HTML tag explanations, full color hex table) that Claude already knows, and the lack of explicit validation/error-recovery steps for destructive operations like sending emails or modifying spreadsheets.
+Its main weaknesses are some unnecessary content (calendar color hex codes, HTML tag explanations) that Claude already knows, and the lack of explicit validation workflows for destructive operations like sending emails or modifying spreadsheets.
+The flat structure works reasonably well for a reference document but could benefit from splitting detailed sections into separate files.

 Suggestions